jduquennoy/Log4swift/README.md

 Log4Swift is a logging library written in swift, that is meant to be very configurable both in code at compile time, or using a configuration file at runtime.

-Starting with v1.0, it is swift 3 code, and thus requires Xcode 8.
+Starting with v1.0.1, it requires Xcode 8.1.

-Use version 1.0.0b5 ([tag version/1.0.0b5](https://github.com/jduquennoy/Log4swift/releases/tag/versions%2F1.0.0b5)) if you need a swift 2.3 version.
+Use versino 1.0 to compile on Xcode 8.0, use version 1.0.0b5 ([tag version/1.0.0b5](https://github.com/jduquennoy/Log4swift/releases/tag/versions%2F1.0.0b5)) if you need a swift 2.3 version.

 It can be used in projects targetting either OS X (>= 10.8) or iOS (>= iOS 8), and written either in swift or objective-C (or a mix of those two).